Report of the Trustee Advisory Committee to the American Printing House for the Blind

 - To advocate for and support the administration of The Act by APH.

 - To advise APH in planning future federal initiatives based on innovative ideas and current trends by helping APH staff keep informed of trends and important discussions/debates occurring in the field.

-- To advise the American Printing House for the Blind (APH) in establishing priorities, standards, and policies regarding products.
+- To advise APH in establishing priorities, standards, and policies regarding publications and products.

 - To review research and development priorities, suggest additional areas of interest, and advise APH staff on the prioritization of needs and projects.

 - To review products under development and to consider approval of finished products for purchase with Federal Quota funds.

 - To provide oversight and leadership in the planning, evaluation, and delivery of product-related services provided by the Act to Promote the Education of the Blind.